TiyaBelay/Task-Manager-Project/README.txt

 in the command-line application that I had set up previously to make sure to decode the body of my message and have it display on my web page.

-Next for Day 7-8: I will be cleaning up my message body and work on creatng a button for the message body to be able to create a task.
-I will also be working on retrieving more emails than just one and seeding my data into my db once i have the task feature set up.
+Day 7-8:
+Completed working on linking the subject to the message body and storing some of my messages in my db.
+I've linked the Subject to message body.
+The message body is currently in a plain text format since it requires multi text parsing that I will be looking at later this week.
+When clicking on an email, the 'create task button' is available on the top right side of the page.
+Currently
+I've been rendering a page for the inbox, the body of the message, and the tasks.
+This will be changing into a 1-page browser during my second sprint where I will be using Angular.
+Currently, I'm just concentrating on the functionalities.
+Next when submitting the task, it routes to a page where the list of tasks will be living.
+I will be working on populating the list of tasks next.

+Day 9-10:
+Continue seeding my data and build tests to make sure all info that I have is being captured Implement Slack API for the checkbox feature to work (currently there's just a placeholder)